|"HE WHO SAVES ONE LIFE, IT'S AS IF HE SAVED THE ENTIRE WORLD"

 kidney and they matched him up with someone in need.
 He donated a kidney last December.
 And recently, weeks after donating

 a kidney, he ran about 13 miles in a Marathon!
 Wow!

 My gratitude to those involved with this NPR radio program for asking me to be on their show that helped save many lives!

-TV KIDNEY MATCH that I was a part of that happened last June: My last TV interview: I was on PIX11 TV news based in
+TV KIDNEY MATCH that I was a part of that happened in June 2014.: My last TV interview: I was on PIX11 TV news based

 One of the things I mentioned in my interview, that Torrey: "he is a special person and whom ever donates a kidney to him, will

 be lucky" Sara Toffelli, 43 years old, of Bound Brook, NJ is one of those who responded and donated a kidney to him!
 What a

 wonderful person she is!
 To watch this TV interview that Torrey and I were initially on when he was interviewed about his

 needing a kidney,October 2013, click here.
 And here is a follow-up story on this kidney match - with Torrey and his donor that